reimandlab/ActiveDriverDB/README.md

 cd website
 python3 -m pip install -r requirements.txt
 ```
 In case of problems with the execution of commands above on Debian/Ubuntu running machines, look at the bottom of this page where alternative instructions are given.
-An additional requirement is `bsddb3` package, which is often easier to install system-wide with your package manager (on debian named `python3-bsddb3`).
+An additional requirement is `bsddb3` package, which is often easier to install system-wide with your package manager (on Debian named `python3-bsddb3`).
 You may need to add a symbolic link to the package inside of your virtual environment.

 Recently released version of flask-sqlalchemy (2.2, Feb 2017) fixed some important issues but introduced a regression bug [#470](https://github.com/mitsuhiko/flask-sqlalchemy/issues/470) which forces use of forked, patched version until it is fixed.
 To get patched version, you will need to clone [flask_sqlalchemy directory](https://github.com/krassowski/flask-sqlalchemy/flask_sqlalchemy) into `website` directory:
 ```bash